centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-veeam-nrpe.md

 import TabItem from '@theme/TabItem';

-The *Veeam* Monitoring Connector works with the Centreon NSClient++ monitoring agent and Powershell to check the operating status of a Veeam Server.
+The *Veeam* Monitoring Connector works with the Centreon NSClient++ monitoring agent and Powershell to check the operating status of a Veeam server.

 ## Pack assets